Office hours are: Monday through Thursday

 John Scialla - Chief Constructiion Official/Building Subcode/Plumbing Subcode

-John oversees the daily operations of the Building Department, has final approval on all applications, imposes penalties when needed, and prepares yearly budgets for the Mayor and Council.
+John oversees the daily operations of the Building Department, has final approval on all applications, issues notices of violations, and prepares yearly budgets for the Mayor and Council.

 Kathy schedules inspections, answers questions regarding building permit requirements, and prepares month-end financial reports which in turn get sent to the New Jersey Department of Community Affairs.